 Pro Tip!
 Themes that don't connect to your research goals or recommendations are better left out.
 Breadth is not a virtue in a research report.

-Presenting research in a slideshow
+Present a research report as a slideshow

 A slide deck is often a better fit than a written report when presenting research live to a room of stakeholders.
 Slides force you to break information into focused chunks rather than long paragraphs, which makes findings easier to follow and discuss in real time.
 They also work well for async sharing when paired with a short recorded walkthrough.